 11. Why does Invoice Finance have a poor reputation and why are Invoice Finance companies sometimes referred to as “the lenders of last resort”?

 This is a common misconception and a tired argument.
-Put simply, Invoice Finance was traditionally delivered via the High Street banks but never as a mainstream commercial finance product.
+Invoice Finance was originally delivered via the High Street banks but never as a mainstream commercial finance product.
 The lack of exposure given to the product, coupled with a poor understanding of its use and effectiveness, meant that it was often only recommended once all other funding options had been explored.
-Businesses were therefore recommended Invoice Finance that were wholly unsuitable to the product, or who were already failing.
+Businesses therefore could have been recommended Invoice Finance that were wholly unsuitable to the product, or who were already in financial difficulties.
 To assist you please click our link to invoice finance pros and cons and ‘myth busting’ here (Pros and Cons of Invoice Finance, Invoice Finance Myth Busting).

 12. How many IF providers are there in the market?

-There are over 30 banks and independent providers of invoice finance.
-This number is constantly growing and we always open a dialogue with any new entrants to the market.
+There are over 50 banks and independent providers of invoice finance.
+This number is constantly growing and we are always happy to open a dialogue with any new entrants to the market.

 13. Do you deal with all the IF providers?

-We have relationships with the majority of commercial funders to offer our customers the widest choice.
-We select our panel of funders carefully and value the importance of the broker/funder relationship but not all funders are the same and some do not want to work via a third party introduction.
-New funders are coming to the market on a regular basis, and as such we constantly review and refresh our panel as well as monitoring the service levels of our longer-term partners to ensure they are consistent, current and meeting our customers’ needs.
+We have relationships with a significant proportion of the Invoice Financers in the market to offer our customers a wide choice.
+We select our panel of funders carefully and value the importance of the Broker/ Funder relationship but not all funders are the same and some do not want to work via a third party introduction.
+New funders are coming to the market on a regular basis, and as such we constantly review and refresh our panel as well as monitoring the service levels of our longer-term partners to ensure they are meeting our customers’ needs.

-14. Are the funders on your panel regulated?
+14. Are all the funders on your panel regulated?

-Not all of our Funders are authorised and regulated by the Financial Conduct Authority (“FCA”) but the majority are members of the ABFA.
+No, but a significant proportion are regulated by the Financial Conduct Authority (“FCA”) and / or members of the ABFA.

 ABFA members are subject to maintaining a satisfactory code of conduct when dealing with their Clients.
 The Code of Conduct is subject to the Independent Complaints procedure which is monitored by the Professional Standards Council, the Council is charged with keeping the code up to date and applying sanctions on ABFA members who do not meet the minimum standards required.